Your cookie preferences

 You don’t have to use a mortgage broker but it can often be very beneficial to do so.
 They can compare deals for you, including comparing the costs of remortgaging, and help you to decide when is the best time to do so for your circumstances.

-It’s a good idea to be cautious of those brokers demanding up-front fees, as it’s possible you could lose them, if they're unable to find you a suitable deal!
+It’s a good idea to be cautious of those brokers demanding upfront fees, as it’s possible you could lose them if they're unable to find you a suitable deal!

-The good news is that there are some totally fee-free mortgage brokers available, such as our partners at Mojo mortgages.
+The good news is that there are some totally fee-free mortgage brokers available, such as our partners at Mojo Mortgages.

 Whether you're looking to save money with a remortgage or borrow more, comparing deals with the help of an expert broker can help you get the best deal for your circumstances.

-It's one of the higher costs of remortgaging at around £1,000-£2,000, on average - although it can be higher.
+It's one of the higher costs of remortgaging at around £1,000-£2,000 on average - although it can be higher.

 Many lenders allow you to add this cost onto the loan, but usually only if you meet the affordability criteria once the fees are added to your borrowing.
-You'll also pay interest on any remortgage fees added to the loan - meaning this is more expensive in the long term than if you pay upfront.
+You'll also pay interest on any remortgage fees added to the loan so this is more expensive in the long term than if you pay upfront.

 No but fee-free remortgage interest rates are typically higher to compensate for the lender not charging one.
 This means that it won't usually be the cheapest option in the long-term if you only consider deals with no fees.